 The ADA survey also asked people to rate how important certain physical attributes were when determining whether someone is attractive.
 The results showed that 55 percent of Americans rated a bright, healthy smile as "very important," and no other feature was cited as very important by the majority.
 Regularly using mouthwash can help make sure that there are no leftover food particles sticking out from your teeth, helping you get that bright smile and fresh breath that people find so attractive.

 Health benefits of mouthwash

 Now that we know the cosmetic and social reasons to use mouthwash, you might be wondering what the medical ones are.
 According to James Jacobs, D.D.S., there are plenty.
 The dentist wrote an article for Everyday Health in which he said that using mouthwash is an important part of an oral health routine.

 Mouthwash reduces a person's risk of periodontal disease, tooth decay and dry mouth, making it an extremely useful tool.
-These rinses work to kill bad bacteria in the mouth that cause dental health problems, and mouthwash can reach parts of the mouth that toothbrushes cannot.
+These rinses work to attack bad breath bacteria in the mouth that cause dental health problems, and mouthwash can reach parts of the mouth that toothbrushes cannot.

-While brushing only cleans the surfaces of the teeth, mouthwash can get in between teeth and help kill hard-to-reach bacteria while simultaneously eliminating bad breath.
+While brushing only cleans the surfaces of the teeth, mouthwash can get in between teeth and help reach hard-to-reach bacteria while simultaneously eliminating bad breath.